 - Divide dough into 4 even pieces on a lightly floured surface.
 Shape each piece into 9- x 1 ½-inch round log.
 Place logs 3 inches apart onto prepared baking sheet.

 - Bake until tops are cracked and ends just start to turn light brown, about 20 minutes.
 Remove from oven and reduce temperature to 325°F. Cool logs 10 minutes on cookie sheet.

 - Cut each log diagonally into ¾-inch slices with sharp serrated knife.
 (Discard or eat ends, if you want.)
 Arrange pieces standing up back onto the baking sheet.

 - Bake until cookies are light golden brown and crisp on both sides, about 15 minutes.
 The centers may still be a little soft, but will firm up as they cool.
 Let cool on baking sheet 5 minutes then transfer to wire rack to cool completely.

-- OPTIONAL: Once cookies are completely cooled, melt the white chocolate according to package directions.
+- Once cookies are completely cooled, melt the white chocolate according to package directions.
 Dip half of each biscotti into melted chocolate – shake off excess.
 Immediately sprinkle with additional crushed candy canes and set on a parchment or wax paper lined baking sheet until the chocolate has set.

 - Nutrition information is an estimate only and based on 1 cookie not dipped in white chocolate.